Terence Eden. He has a beard and is smiling.

 Zoomed out view of a dense spiral.

-I present to you, dear reader, a spiral containing every1 Unicode 14 character in the GNU Unifont.
+I present to you, dear reader, a spiral containing every Unicode 14 character in the GNU Unifont.
 Starting at the centre with the control characters, spiralling clockwise through the remnants of ASCII, and out across the entirety of the Basic Multi Lingual Plane.
-Then beyond into the esoteric mysteries of the Higher Planes2.
-Zoom in […]
+Then beyond into the esoteric mysteries of the Higher Planes.
+Zoom in for the massiveness.
+It's a 10,000x10,000px image.
+Because…

 Why doesn't Disney+ support accents in profile names?